 If you have an OV chip card, always make sure you have enough electronic credit before travelling.
 How much credit is needed, varies per transport company.

 Don’t forget to check IN and check OUT with your card every time you travel, or you can get a fine.
+Take into account that there are several train companies in the Netherlands.
+During your trip you might be changing trains and therefor also train companies.
+Make sure to check out with one company and check in with the other company.

 Here you can get your OV-Chipcard